INSRapperswil/segment-routing-ch-content/segment-routing/content/english/ins/contact-us/_index.md

 ### Visit Us By Train
 If you want to visit us, we recommend using public transport, since Rapperswil is very well connected.
-You can find all connections to Rapperswil SG using the website of [SBB Swiss Federal Railway](https://www.sbb.ch/en/home.html).
+You can find all connections to Rapperswil SG using the website of <a href="https://www.sbb.ch/en/home.html" target="_blank" rel="noopener noreferrer">SBB Swiss Federal Railway</a>.
 Simlply type in the start and destination of your journey.

 For example, if you are coming from the Zurich airport, search for connections...
 ...
 From: "Zürich Flughafen"